alexstyl/Touch-Control/README.md

 <li>In order to preserve battery, the sensors are being unregistered when the screen is off, and are being registered when the screen is on again.</li>
 <li>Two locales: English, Greek.</li>
 </ul>

+<p>This app was developed as part of one of the modules of my MSc in Human-Computer Interaction.</p>